-In this post, we give you tips for approaching Evidence on the Multistate Essay Exam and we reveal some of the highly tested issues in Evidence questions.
+Evidence is regularly tested on the MEE.
+Here, we give you tips for approaching Evidence on the MEE and we reveal some of the highly tested issues in Evidence questions.

 Evidence on the Multistate Essay Exam

-1. First, be aware of how Evidence is tested.
+1. First, be aware of how Evidence is tested

 2. Be aware of the highly tested Evidence issues

-The Examiners tend to test several of the same issues repeatedly in Evidence MEE questions.
+The examiners tend to test several of the same issues in Evidence MEE questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

 Some of the highly tested Evidence Multistate Essay Exam issues include:

-- Excited utterance: an excited utterance is a “statement relating to a startling event or condition made while the declarant was under the stress or excitement that it caused.”
+- Excited utterance: An excited utterance is a statement relating to a startling event or condition made while the declarant was under the stress or excitement that it caused.

-- Present sense impression: a present sense impression is “a statement describing or explaining an event or condition made while or immediately after the declarant perceived it.”
+- Present sense impression: A present sense impression is a statement describing or explaining an event or condition made while or immediately after the declarant perceived it.

-- Statement for purpose of medical treatment or diagnosis: these statements must be made for and reasonably pertinent to medical diagnosis or treatment and describe medical history, past or present symptoms or sensations, their inception, or their general cause.
+- Statement for purpose of medical treatment or diagnosis: these statements must be made for and be reasonably pertinent to a medical diagnosis or treatment and describe medical history, past or present symptoms or sensations, their inception, or their general cause.

-- Business records: A record of “acts, events, conditions, opinions, or diagnoses” is admissible if it is made “at or near the time” of the event recorded by a “person with knowledge” of the event.
+- Business records: A record of acts, events, conditions, opinions, or diagnoses is admissible if it is made at or near the time of the event recorded by a person with knowledge of the event.
 Further, the making of the record must occur in the course of a regularly conducted business activity, and it must be the regular practice of the business to make such a record.

 - Prior inconsistent statement: Any prior inconsistent statement can be admitted to show that the jury should not believe the witness because the witness said something inconsistent in the past.
 (Note: extrinsic evidence is available in certain circumstances.)

 - Prior bad acts: These must relate to truthfulness.
-Essentially, if the witness did something like cheat on the bar exam (even if there was no “conviction”) it can be used to show that the jury should not believe the witness.
+Essentially, if the witness did something, like cheat on the bar exam, (even if there was no “conviction”) it can be used to show that the jury should not believe the witness.

-- Reputation or opinion for untruthfulness: if the witness has a reputation for being untruthful or if, in someone’s opinion, the witness is untruthful, this can be used to show that the jury should not believe the witness.
+- Reputation or opinion for untruthfulness: If the witness has a reputation for being untruthful or if, in someone’s opinion, the witness is untruthful, this can be used to show that the jury should not believe the witness.

 3. Make a visual map of why evidence is being offered